Wakanda: Language

 In the comics, Wakanda has three official languages: Wakandan, Yoruba and Hausa.
-In the Marvel Cinematic Universe characters from Wakanda are portrayed speaking the South African Xhosa language.
+In the Marvel Cinematic Universe, characters from Wakanda are portrayed speaking the South African Xhosa language.
 The Jabari Tribe are portrayed speaking a dialect similar to Igbo from Nigeria.

-In the 2018 film Black Panther, the Wakandan language is depicted as being written in a Wakandan writing system based on the Nsibidi writing system; the Wakandan writing system was created for the film by production designer Hannah Beachler.
+In the 2018 film Black Panther and its 2022 sequel, the Wakandan language is depicted as being written in a Wakandan writing system based on the Nsibidi writing system; the Wakandan writing system was created for the film by production designer Hannah Beachler.
+According to designer Zach Fannin, it was also inspired by Tifinagh, Ancient South Arabian and Bamum script.

 Defenses

 In the comics, Wakanda is the foremost military power on Marvel Earth.
 The Wakandan Army is the country's main ground forces, while the Wakandan Navy oversees naval operations.
 The Wakandan Air Guard is the nation's air force, which includes pilots wearing powerful suits of combat armor.
 In order to ensure peace and stability in Wakanda, the Black Panther picked Dora Milaje ("adored ones") from rival tribes to serve as his personal guard and ceremonial wives-in-training.
+The Dora Milaje are trained in various African martial arts such as n'golo (Angolan), laamb (Senegalese wrestling) and Nguni stick-fighting, as well as other forms of combat from other continents such as krav maga and muay thai.

 Wakanda has its own intelligence system known as the N'Charu Silema; a spy network that worked across the globe to maintain the nation's secrecy.
-It was considered as good as the Mossad and certainly better than the CIA and MI6. later, P.R.I.D.E.
+It was considered as good as the Mossad and certainly better than the CIA and MI6.
+Later, P.R.I.D.E.
 (Princess Regent Intelligence Division Executives) was developed as the nation's protection agency.
+The nation has a secret police called Hatut Zeraze (War Dogs in the Wakandan language).
 Wakanda is one of the few Earth-616 civilizations who have contingency plans for dealing with Galactus, "The Devourer of Worlds".

 Wakandan religion

 Wakanda contains a number of religious sects originating from various places in Africa, the Pantheon of Wakanda is known as The Orisha.
 Orisha is a Yoruba word meaning spirit or deity.
 Bast the Panther Goddess, Thoth, god of the moon and wisdom, and Ptah, the Shaper, are Heliopolitan deities, who left ancient Egypt at the time of the pharaohs.
 Kokou is a warrior orisha from Benin.
 Mujaji is a rain goddess of the Lobedu people of South Africa.
 Other deities are worshiped in Wakanda, such as Sekhmet and Sobek, other Helipolitan deities, and the gorilla gods Ghekre and Ngi, worshiped by the Jabari tribe.
 The mutant Ororo Munroe (aka Storm), ex-wife of T'Challa and former queen of Wakanda, is called Hadari-Yao ("Walker of Clouds" in ancient Alkamite), a goddess who preserves the balance of natural things.
-Other little-known gods of Wakanda are enemies of Bast,:K'Liluna, the Bast's sister, considered a betrayer, and Magba.
+Other little-known gods of Wakanda are enemies of Bast: K'Liluna, Bast's sister, considered a betrayer, and Magba.